 Initial Signs of Fake N64 Cartridges: What to Watch Out For

-- Fake N64 games typically weighs less than genuine cartridges.
+- Fake N64 games typically weigh less than genuine cartridges.
 The labels on counterfeit Nintendo 64 cartridges usually have noticeable flaws or just don't look right.

 - A fake cartridge shell usually feels lighter than a real one.
 The plastic may also look like a different shade of gray.

-- I always seem to notice the screws used, as they just look like there were cut from a machine.
+- I always seem to notice the screws used, as they just look like they were cut from a machine.

 - Look at the spelling of “Seal of Quality” on the front of the Nintendo 64 game.
 Most counterfeit games capitalize the “O”.

-- The Best Way is opening up the game and taking a look at the game board.
+- The Best Way is to open up the game and take a look at the game board.

 Tools of Recommendation: